Overstating Attitudes, Ignoring Networks: LLM Biases in Simulating Misinformation Susceptibility: Results

 First, we focus on the correlation between two forms of misinformation susceptibility, belief and sharing.
 As shown in Table~\ref{tab:correlation}, LLM-simulated responses exhibit near-monotonic correlations between belief and sharing across domains, substantially exceeding those observed in human data.
-This pattern indicates that LLM outputs treat belief and sharing as much more tightly coupled than in human responses, attenuating the empirical dissociation between the two measures.
+Thus, LLM outputs treat belief and sharing as much more tightly coupled than human responses do, attenuating the empirical dissociation between the two measures.

 Next, we examine the extent to which LLM outputs reflect the empirical structure of associations linking profile features to misinformation susceptibility.
-To this end, we fit Elastic Net regression models predicting both misinformation belief and sharing from demographic, attitudinal and behavioral, and network variables, and compare models trained on LLM-simulated outputs with those trained on human ground-truth responses.
+To this end, we fit Elastic Net regression models predicting both misinformation belief and sharing from demographic, attitudinal/behavioral, and network variables, and compare models trained on LLM-simulated outputs with those trained on human ground-truth responses.
 Across all domains, models fitted on LLM-simulated responses achieve substantially higher $R^2$ values than those fitted on human data, often by an order of magnitude (Table~\ref{tab:r2}).
 This pattern indicates that simulated responses exhibit much stronger alignment with the provided profile features than is observed in human data, yielding deterministic mappings uncharacteristic of human belief or behavior.

-Figure~\ref{fig:block_removal} examines the relative contribution of each feature block by removing blocks from the full model and comparing the resulting explained variance.
-In human data, removing attitudinal and behavioral or network feature blocks leads to substantial reductions in model performance for both belief and sharing outcomes across domains, indicating that these attributes are meaningfully associated with misinformation susceptibility.
+Figure~\ref{fig:block_removal} examines the contribution of each feature block by removing blocks from the full model and measuring the resulting drop in explained variance.
+This procedure serves as an ablation-like check, isolating the extent to which each feature block contributes to the predictive signal.
+In human data, both attitudinal/behavioral and network features carry substantial predictive signal for belief and sharing outcomes across all domains, indicating that misinformation susceptibility reflects both individual dispositions and network context.

-In LLM-simulated data, however, this pattern is systematically distorted.
-Across domains and outcomes, removing attitudinal and behavioral features produces substantially larger declines in predictive performance, whereas removing network features results in little or no loss relative to the full model.
-This asymmetry indicates that associations between profile features and simulated outcomes are disproportionately concentrated on individual-level attitudinal and behavioral variables, with network attributes contributing little to prediction.
-In contrast to human data, where both network and attitudinal factors explain meaningful variance, simulated responses exhibit a more regular, individual-centric structure, characterized by weaker dependence on social network context.